kacf/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

 Before we can deploy the Artifact we prepared above, it needs to be uploaded to the server.

-Go to the Mender server UI, click the **Artifacts** tab and upload this Artifact.
+Go to the Mender server UI, click the **Releases** tab and upload this Artifact.

 ## Deploy the Artifact